Jump to a staff member's profile:

 Krista completed her Master of Science in Education degree in Higher Education Administration & Policy at Northwestern.
 She received her B.A. in Linguistics and German Language & Literature from Haverford College and spent her junior year on the IES Abroad program in Freiburg, Germany.
 Krista oversees study abroad billing and financial aid, and counsels students and families about the financial considerations of studying abroad.
 As an Assistant Director in the Office of Undergraduate Financial Aid at 1801 Hinman Avenue, Krista is a member of both the Study Abroad and Financial Aid teams.
 Prior to working in financial aid, Krista also worked in the NU Study Abroad Office and in banking and financial services.

-Madison is a School of Communications junior who plans on double majoring in radio/television/film and psychology.
-Having long fostered a love of all things British, she hopes to study abroad and one day live in England, Scotland, or Wales.
-In her spare time, Madison enjoys watching movies and television shows, horseback riding and working with NU student-run film and theatre endeavors.
+Madison is a Radio/TV/Film senior and is also pursuing a certificate in Creative Writing for the Media.
+Having long fostered a love of all things British, she hopes to one day live in England, Scotland, or Wales.
+She currently serves as the Script Development Co-Chair for Studio 22 Productions, and is a member of Alpha Chi Omega.
+In her spare time, Madison enjoys binge watching television shows, horseback riding, and spending weekends on Northwestern student film sets.

 Kaitlyn is a Weinberg senior double majoring in Political Science and Spanish.
 She studied abroad for two quarters during her sophomore year at the Universidad Autónoma de Madrid.
 She then returned to Spain in 2013 with a summer Undergraduate Research Grant to study Basque nationalism and participation in the armed group Euskadi Ta Askatasuna (ETA).
 On campus she is a proud Peer Adviser to the incoming freshmen through both the Wildcat Welcome and Ignite programs, an active member of the Inclusion Task force, and co-founder and co-lead moderator of the Sustained Dialogue program.